 While pork is resting, make Pineapple Salsa by combining all the ingredients.

-Serve with pork and cooked marinade.
+Serve pork with pineapple salsa and cooked marinade.